If you have a wildlife emergency

 Every year during spring and fall migration, birds suffer injuries due to window collisions.

 If you find a bird that has hit a window, place it in a small box with a non-fraying towel at the bottom and air holes poked from the inside-out.
 Do Not place in any food or water as they may drown.
 Place the box in a warm, quiet, dark area for a couple of hours and then put the box outside and take the lid off.
 Often the bird will fly away immediately.
 However, if it does not attempt to fly, or cannot fly far, it should be transported to Shades of Hope right away.
-If the bird hit the window with enough force, it may have massive internal injuries and will not survive the trauma.
+If the bird hit the window with enough force, it may have fractured bones, head trauma or internal bleeding.
+It may not survive the trauma.

 Nestlings are very difficult to raise in captivity, as they must be fed every 15 minutes during daylight ours.
 They may develop deformities or feather abnormalities if they are not fed this regularly.
 It is important to remember that the babies will have a much better chance for survival if they are left with their parents.

 Before young feathered birds can actually fly, they jump out of the nest and spend a few days on the ground.
 These fledglings look like their adult counterparts, but with shorter tails.
 This is the time when they learn to forage and fly.
 They will practice their takeoffs from the ground and are often mistaken as adult birds with wing injuries because of their failed attempts.

 Please be assured that this is a perfectly normal stage of development.
 A fledgling only needs help if there is visible sign of injury (a droopy wing, blood, problems standing).
 Also be aware that the parents are always in the area and will swoop down approximately once an hour with some food.
 This is a very quick exchange and you would likely need to watch carefully, without looking away, for several hours to be convinced that this bird has been orphaned.